Cincinnati defeats Houston 69-57 for AAC title

 MEMPHIS, Tenn.
+(AP) — With conference player of the year Jarron Cumberland running the show, No. 24 Cincinnati pulled away to win its second American Athletic Conference Tournament.

-(AP) — Jarron Cumberland had 33 points and eight rebounds to lead No. 24 Cincinnati past No. 11 Houston 69-57 for the championship of the American Athletic Conference on Sunday.
+Cumberland had 33 points and eight rebounds as No. 24 Cincinnati won its second straight AAC tournament title, defeating No. 11 Houston 69-57 on Sunday.

+“Jarron was off the charts,” Cincinnati coach Mick Cronin said, later adding: “Jarron is superhuman.”

-Cane Broome finished with 15 points and Tre Scott added 12.
-It was the second straight conference tournament title for the Bearcats (28-6), who defeated Houston in last year’s final.
-The victory puts Cincinnati into the NCAA Tournament for the ninth straight year.
+Cane Broome finished with 15 points and Tre Scott added 12 for Cincinnati (28-6), who had lost to Houston twice during the regular season, including 85-69 March 10 at Cincinnati.
+This time was different as the Bearcats shut down Houston’s offense.

 Armoni Brooks led Houston (31-3) with 17 points and Corey Davis added 12 for the Cougars, who were the tournament’s top seed.

-In the second half, Cincinnati put the ball in the hands of Cumberland, voted the tournament’s most valuable player, and he responded with 20 second-half points.
-That was coupled with a Cincinnati defense that held the Cougars to 27.8 percent shooting after halftime, including Houston converting only 3 of 18 shots from outside the arc.
+While the Bearcat defense stifled Houston shooting in the second half, Cincinnati put the ball in the hands of Cumberland, voted the tournament’s most valuable player, and he responded with 20 second-half points.
+Cumberland made 7 of 14 shots after halftime and also was 6 of 9 from the free throw line.

+“Cumberland hit some tough shots,” Houston coach Kelvin Sampson said.
+“He hit some really, really tough shots.”

 Houston got in trouble early in the second half when two quick fouls sent forward Breaon Brady to the bench with four fouls.
 About the same time, Fabian White went to the bench holding his right wrist.